nikkiehh2020/ai_tutorial/README.md

 ## Profilers
 Before refactoring it's usually a ***great*** idea to profile the code.
-The following methods describe the profilers that are available in the pyproject_starter environment, and how to use them.
+The following methods describe the profilers that are available in the ai_tutorial environment, and how to use them.

 ### SNAKEVIZ Execution